cmu-delphi/delphi-epidata/docs/api/rvdss.md

 -   Not tested

 We were unable to find detailed guidance about the difference between these categories.
-For convenience, we treat all these as NA, but there may be subtle differences.
+For convenience, we treat all these as missing (`NA`), but there may be subtle differences.

 For epiweeks 5 and 47 of the 2019-2020 season, the reports are empty, so data from these weeks are missing.

 ## Lag and Backfill

-Data is reported around \~5 days after the end of an epiweek.
+Data is reported about 5 days after the end of an epiweek.
 For June-August 2025, the dashboard containing the data was updated every two weeks, so the lag during that period was larger.

+### Data Versioning {#version}

+Epiweeks end on Saturday, and the data is usually updated the following Thursday or Friday.
+The dashboard where data is currently published states when it was last updated, so we use that date as the version date.

+The dashboard has only been used to publish data since June 2024.
+Prior to that, data was published weekly in blog post format.
+To make this older data more useful, we reconstructed the source's version history, deriving the version date from metadata included in the weekly report webpages.

+We defined the version date of a particular data issue to be the date the report webpage was last modified.
+Historically, page-last-modified dates were usually 5 days after the end of the epiweek data was being reported for ("reference date").
+Occasionally, page-last-modified dates were later than that -- sometimes much later, up to a year after the reference date.

+Our understanding is that data in weekly reports were not modified after being published.
+Thus, we expect page-last-modified dates falling more than about a week after the reference date to indicate changes in the text on the page rather than changes to the data.
+With that in mind, if the page-last-modified date was _more_ than 14 days after the reference date, we set the version date to be 5 days after the end of epiweek being reported.
+This matches the more common behavior seen.

+### Revisions

 The data experiences backfill as counts are finalized in subsequent weeks.
 The amount and impact of revisions depends on the virus.

-Across all indicators, most (99%) observations have less than 3 revisions. `hpiv1_*`,`hpiv2_*`,`hpiv3_*` and `hpiv4_*` indicators have revisions even more rarely.
+Across all indicators, most (99%) observations have less than 3 revisions. `hpiv1_*`,`hpiv2_*`,`hpiv3_*`, and `hpiv4_*` indicators have revisions even more rarely.

 Across all indicators, the top 10% of observations (unique location-date pairs) with the largest relative spread have had values revised by 25-33% or more.
+However, revisions that greatly impact a reported value happen soon after an observation is first reported.
-However, 90% of observations with revisions are revised to within 20% of their final value (and stay within that 20% range) 1-3 weeks after the date an observation is being reported for.
+90% of observations with revisions are revised to within 20% of their final value (and stay within that 20% range) 1-3 weeks after the date an observation is being reported for.
 And 95% of observations with revisions are finalized within 3-4 weeks.
-So revisions that greatly impact a reported value happen soon after an observation is first reported.

 Looking at the revision speed of specific indicators, `sarscov2_*` and `flub_*` indicators are finalized fairly fast (95% finalized after 12 days). `fluah3_positive_tests` and `adv_*` indicators are finalized fairly slowly (95% finalized after 30-40 days).

 `flu_pct_positive`, `flua_pct_positive`, `fluah1n1pdm09_positive_tests` and related indicators have larger spread than other indicators.
-That is, \~70-90% of observations have more than 10% relative spread vs 20-30% in other indicators.
+That is, about 70-90% of observations have more than 10% relative spread vs 20-30% in other indicators.

+## Limitations

+This data reports the results of laboratory testing of respiratory viruses, which only represents a subset of people who may be sick.
+People with mild symptoms may be excluded, and there may be a delay between someone developing symptoms and getting a lab test.

+Data comes from labs across Canada, and some provinces only have one reporting lab, with no further information about, for example, location of individual labs, if any.
+Only Quebec and Ontario report detailed disaggregated (lab-level) data.
+Other provinces may have multiple labs, but don't report them separately.
+If labs or healthcare providers tend to be located in larger cities or cities in general, and it is easier for people in more densely populated areas to have lab tests done than those in rural locations, the data may overrepresent the urban population.

+Our reconstruction of version dates prior to June 2024 may be based on incorrect assumptions.

 ## Source and Licensing {#source-and-licensing}